Page images

 The President also stated that the news of Jackson's having been re-enforced from Richmond was confirmed by Gen. King at Fredericksburg, and added, "If this is true, it is as good

 as a re-enforcement to you of an equal force."
-In acknowledging the first dispatch, Gen. McClellan said, he "perceived that it would be better to defer the communication he desired to make" on the condition of the country at large; he soon, indeed, had occasion to give all his attention to the army under his command.
+In acknowledging the first dispatch, Gen. McClellan said, he "perceived that it would be better to defer the communication he desired to make" on the condition of the country at large; he soou, indeed, had occasion to give all his attention to the army under his command.

 Gen. McClellan had been, for nearly a month, declaring his intention to advance upon Richmond immediately.
 At times as has been seen from his dispatches, the movement was fixed for specific days, though in every instance something occurred, when the decisive moment arrived, to cause a further postponement.
 On the 18th, again announcing his intention to advance, he said that a "general engagement might take place at any hour, as an advance by us involves a battle more or less decisive."
 But in the same dispatch he said, "After to-morrow we shall fight the rebel army as soon as Providence will permit."
 But in this case, as in every other, in spite of his good intentions, and the apparent permission of Providence, Gen. McClellan made no movement in advance, but waited until he was attacked.
 He had placed his army astride the Chickahominy-the left wing being much the st. ngest and most compact, the right being comparatively weak ad very extended.
 He had expended, however, a great deal of labor in bridging the stream, so that either wing could have been thrown across with great ease and celerity.
-Up to the 24th of June, Gen. McClellan believed Jackson to be in strong force at Gordonsville, where he was receiving re-enforcements from Richmond with a view to operations in that quarter.
+Up to the 24th of June, Gen. McClellan believed Jackson to be in strong force at Gordonsville, where he was receiving re-enforcements. from Richmond with a view to operations in that quarter.
 But on that day he was told by a deserter that Jackson was planning a movement to attack his right and rear on the 28th, and this information was confirmed by advices from the War Department on the 25th.
 On that day, being convinced that he is to be attacked, and will therefore be compelled to fight, he writes to the Department to throw upon others the re

 « PreviousContinue »